osmosis-labs/fee-abstraction/x/feeabs/spec/07_ibc.md

 Feeabs module exchange Ibc token to native token using the `SwapCrossChain` which is `MsgTransfer` with a specific `Memo`:

+Swap cross chain shall not be performed if fee abstraction connection to host zone is either FROZEN or OUTDATED.
+Upon successful twap query, the connection will be set to UPDATED.

 ```go
 type MsgTransfer struct {
  SourcePort string